phil-stein/mooh_engine/README.md

     - [ ] load shaders from zip
     - [ ] load cubemaps from zip
     - [ ] handle missing assets
+  - [ ] release system
+    - [ ] package assets & exe
+      - obv, just the custom / needed assets
+      - archive if done yet
+    - [ ] set asset_path to cwd/assets
+    - [ ] maybe check if folder build_01 exist and name build_02, etc.
+    - [ ] put date in folder / exe name or .txt file or some
+  - [ ] make entities have 'local variables'
+    - ents have init_f and update_f, but no local data if i set speed in on init_f, it affects all entities with that init_f i also cant set it from anywhere else, unless i make a function specific to that
+    - maybe make void struct with X size and cast it to ones with actual members
+    - struct { int[5] }data; struc{ u32 bool vec3 }data_player,
+      ((data_player)entity_t.data).member
+    - [ ] f.e. use it to set speed/orientation/target/color/.etc on projecticle
+          from the players code, aka. spawn projecticle, set its data
   - [ ] structures (prefabs)
     ```c
       // this way structures can be added regardless of world id's